 Good memories are that little magical box we go to when we need an emotional boost.
-Those moments when remembered warms our heart and tickles our soul.
-Memories that may seem trivial but the recollection of them unfailingly lifts us out of our despondency and despair.
+Those moments when remembered warm our hearts and tickles our souls.
+Memories that may seem trivial but the recollection of them unfailingly lift us out of our despondency and despair.

-They are that embedded feeling that life is fun, joyful and good.
+They are that embedded feeling that life is fun, joyful, and good.
 A person who has had a childhood filled with those experiences will usually have a sunny disposition.
-Every parent is can create these memorable memories with their kids with a little awareness and effort on their part.
-Further, creating those tiny, impromptu, fun times that invariably get logged into their child’s mental make-up are what shape, their personalities and their view of their world.
+Every parent can create these memorable memories with their kids with a little awareness and effort on their part.
+Further, creating those tiny, impromptu, fun times that invariably get lodged into a kid’s mental make-up shapes their personalities and their view of their world.